mdn/content/files/en-us/web/css/calc/index.md

 - `/`
   - : Divides the left-side operand (dividend) by the right-side operand (divisor).
 The right-hand operand, the divisor, must be a {{cssxref("&lt;number&gt;")}}.

-All operands must be suffixed with an appropriate units string, except those that "must be a {{cssxref("&lt;number&gt;")}}".
-You can use different units for each value in your expression, if you wish.
+All operands, except of the type {{cssxref("&lt;number&gt;")}}, must be suffixed with an appropriate unit string, such as `px`, `em`, or `%`.
+You can use a different unit with each each operand in your expression.
 You may also use parentheses to establish computation order when needed.

 ### Notes